 Yes.
-Prior to and during your training contract, a dedicated member of the HR team will meet with you to discuss your interests and career ambitions so that we are able to think about your Training Contract as a whole.
-Before seat rotation, you will receive a list of available seats and will be asked to submit your top three choices.
-Where possible, we will endeavour to place you in your top choice but please do keep an open mind – some of our trainees have even qualified into areas they previously hadn’t considered!
+Prior to and throughout your training contract, a dedicated member of the HR team will meet with you to discuss your interests and career ambitions so that we are able to think about your training as a whole.
+Throughout this process we encourage our trainees to keep an open mind – many of our trainees have qualified into areas they previously hadn’t considered!

 Do trainees undertake client secondments?